 Gaia Guy has had a coconut oil based one that primarily used baking soda to stop those odor causing bacteria from making you stink.
 However, has since moved on to one that doesn't require palm oil or coconut oil.
 It uses powdered herbs and essential oils and would you believe a crystal powder, but more on that later.

 Many people prefer natural deodorants because they are free from harmful chemicals and are better for the environment.
 However, the lack of chemicals in natural deodorants can also be the reason why they don't work for some people right away.
+See natural herbal crystal deodorant on amazon here.

 The Transition Period To Chemical-Free Deodorants